 COD offers a brilliant, affordable program that is the marvel of other schools for both its convenience and excellence.

 After earning her Associate in Applied Science in Culinology and graduating with high honors, Benoit continued her studies at Dominican University and earned a bachelor’s degree in Culinology and Food Science with a focus in Nutrition and Dietetics.
 While there, she designed and led a research project, “Applications of Whey in Orange Juice-Based Beverages,” which was conducted and funded through Undergraduate Research, Scholarship and Creative Investigations (URSCI).
 She later presented her findings and spoke on her published research at the annual URSCI expo and the Global Learning Symposium.

 Benoit received her Master of Jurisprudence in Global Food Law with high honors from Michigan State University School of Law.
-She is a Senior Food Technologist with Wilton Brands; runs Decadent Designs by Lucy, a small private pastry/small plates/grazing table catering business; maintains a food blog on Instagram, @foragedflavors; and functions as the senior QA/QC manager with several mobile food pantries serving DuPage, Will, Kane and Cook counties.
+After working as a senior food technologist with Wilton Brands, she is now the project manager for Quality Process Improvement at Mizkan America, which own brands such as Ragu and Bertolli.
+She also runs Decadent Designs by Lucy, a small private pastry/small plates/grazing table catering business; maintains a food blog on Instagram, @foragedflavors; and functions as the senior QA/QC manager with several mobile food pantries serving DuPage, Will, Kane and Cook counties.